marnelfr/noteKeeper/README.md

         - listOfReferenceVariable = new ArrayList<>(); source.readTypedList(listOfReferenceVariable, ReferenceClass.CREATOR);

-**Parcel values must be accessed in the sae order they were written** because values written in a Parcel have no identify but an order.\
+**Parcel values must be accessed in the same order they were written** because values written in a Parcel have no identify but an order.\
 **A class loader provides information on how to create instances of a type** **When making a type parcelable, all contained reference types must also be parcelable**

+## Application Activity Relationship
+Android is component-platform based.
+But those components (activities) run in process and we've got one process per application.
+So when the user start an application, its process it started first and the activity is started within it.
+And any other activity require by the app will be started in the same process.
+Once there is no more activity running, the process itself will exist.

+Now, in the same process, there is no always the need to use parcelable to send info cross activity if those activity can access the same DataManager (Unless I didn't get it well :').)